Mathématique: On Lethe Fixed

 Teal’c inclines his head.

-“Did I or did I not tell you that we were teammates,” her former hostage says, giving her an amused look.
+“Did I or did I not tell you that we were teammates?”
+Her former hostage gives her an exasperated look.
 “Mitchell?
 Does that ring a bell?
 Cam?
 Colonel?
 You’re my wing-woman, for cryin’ out loud.
-But does any of that even register?
+Does any of that even register?
 No. Of course it’s Jackson you remember.”

-“I see you found your pants,” Val replies, lifting her eyebrows.
+“I see you found your pants.”
+Val arches her eyebrows.
 “Who’s Jackson?”

 “That would be me,” Daniel says.
 “Daniel Jackson.”